Counting points on generic character varieties: Introduction

-We also assume $2g+n\geq 3$, otherwise the generic assumption implies that $X$ is empty.
 As explained in \S \ref{s:genericVar}, the generic assumption ensures that the action of $G/Z$ on $\bR$ has finite \'etale stabilisers and that $\bR$ is smooth and equidimensional.
-Thus, $\bX$ is also equidimensional of pure dimension
+Thus, $[X]$ is a smooth Deligne--Mumford stack.
+Moreover, $X$ and $[X]$ have the same number of points over a finite field, and are equidimensional of pure dimension

-We assume $Z=Z(G)$ is connected, the ground characteristic is very good for $G$ and $q$ is large enough (see Convention \ref{n:q}).
-Then, we have: